joshuatrobertson/Group1Project/Report/03-UX-Design/README.md

   <em>Figure XX: Jakob Nielsen's ten general principles for interaction Design.</em>
 </p>

-[Refer to components in our application that show some of these principles have been taken into consideration?]
 Obviously, not all of these had equal influence.
 For example, the flexibility and efficiency of use generally refers to an experienced user being able to carry out more advanced tasks.
 Given the small size and precise goal of our application, advanced options would only serve to detract from it's purpose, or potentially discourage first-time users.
 Despite this, we were still considerate of those users who truly do want to know more about our project, and have provided means to contact us if they so wish.

-As a team, we then decided on the most important of these principles, which we would strive to implement across our app.
+As a team, we then decided on the 3 most applicaible and important of these principles, which we would strive to implement across our app.
 These were:
 <ul>
 <li>Match Between System & Real World </li>
-<li>User Control and Freedom </li>
 <li>Consistency And Standards </li>
 <li>Aesthetic and Minimalist Design </li>
 </ul>

+While the size of the applictaion played a major part in these choices, our conclusion was aided by considering the wants and needs of our primary stakeholders.
+Seen above, we think our design most appropriate for educational purposes.
+As such, the software should be very simple so any teacher can easily explain how it works to their students, and no student should struggle to utilise it.

 #### Match Between System And The Real World